Making homemade mouthwash is extremely easy. Mouthwash can help reach areas of your mouth that brushing and flossing may miss.

-I don’t like store mouthwash products.
+I don’t like to store mouthwash products.
 Even the most natural ones usually contain glycerin.
 I try to avoid glycerin in my dental products.
-Also, they are way too strong for me.
+Also, they are too strong for me.
 Anyway, it’s extremely easy to make at home with the ingredients I’m okay with.

 I like using Sea salt mouthwash since sea salt is great for dental health.

 Sea salt mouthwash increases the pH of the mouth making it alkaline.
 This can help stop the growth of bacteria inside the mouth since harmful bacteria prefer an acidic environment.

 Saltwater rinses can help decrease dental plaque according to a small 2017 study.
 It also reduces gum infection.